A world of opportunity: how AI and Assistive tech could build independence for millions

 To summarize, there are a range of ways we can see agentic AI’s capabilities in action in this context.

-Autonomy: The AI can process available data about the environment, interpret user needs, plan actions and execute them (e.g., generate navigation instructions).
+Autonomy: The AI could process available data about the environment, interpret user needs, plan actions and execute them (e.g., generate navigation instructions).

 Integration: The impact of agentic AI for PWD users scales with each integration: